IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### 4.3 Overall DEI Domain Scores

-We have averaged the scores of the five domains of DEI in order to get the general perception of DEI.
-This provided a brief general impression of what areas appear to be a bit stronger and what areas might require improvement.
+We averaged the scores of the five domains of DEI in order to get the general perception of DEI.

 **Key observations:**